Skip to main content

 Consider the very architecture of these messengers.
 Steroid hormones, including testosterone, estrogen, and cortisol, are synthesized from cholesterol, a type of fat.
 This means that diets severely lacking in healthy fats can compromise the production of these vital regulators.

 The thyroid hormones, which set the metabolic rate for every cell in the body, are built upon the amino acid tyrosine (from protein) and require the mineral iodine.
-Without adequate dietary intake of these specific nutrients, thyroid can slow, leading to symptoms like fatigue, weight gain, and cold intolerance.
+Without adequate dietary intake of these specific nutrients, thyroid hormone production can slow, leading to symptoms like fatigue, weight gain, and cold intolerance.

 Your diet provides the essential chemical precursors for every hormone your body produces.